SimonJunyouLi/SimonJunyouLi.github.io/_posts/2024-02-29-attention.md

 ## ***Multi-Head*** Self-Attention

 Just like a convolution layer where we can run multiple convolutions, we can run **mutiple** attention heads per layer!
-Suppose the output of each head $h$ is given by $Z$ described above.
+Suppose the output of each head $h_i$ is given by $Z_i$ described above.
 Then, the final output is obtained by concatenating all the individual head's output and apply a linear transformation
 {% katexmm %}$$Z = [Z_1, \dots, Z_H]W_O$${% endkatexmm %}
 where {% katexmm %}$W_O \in \R^{HD_V\times D}${% endkatexmm %} is a learnable parameter.